sameduslu/BilConnect/README.md

 BilConnect’s vision is a Bilkent Campus that is connected both online and offline.

 ## Our Mission
-Bilconnect’s mission is to create an exclusive social platform that enables our vision through threads for Bilkenters to communicate in real-time and acts as an open bazaar where people can enjoy Bilkent’s exclusive market.
+Bilconnect’s mission is to create an exclusive social platform that enables our vision through threads for Bilkenters to communicate in real time and acts as an open bazaar where people can enjoy Bilkent’s exclusive market.

 ## Our Motivation
 Our web app was inspired by our experiences selling our used books and equipment.
 Let Go and similar apps were too generalized to sell our extremely specialized school equipment.
 Not using these apps, however, presented us with another problem: the lack of communication channels on our campus.
 Though Instagram pages such as bilkent_itiraf_ediyor try to fill that void, they fall short since they don’t permit live chatting and are not controlled by people from the student body.